"Waldorf education strives to create

 Having people walk through a spiral, receiving light, means having them enact the spiritual journey toward spiritual enlightenment.
 This is a deeply religious, mystical, and astrological ceremony.
 “As the seven planets [of astrology] group themselves within, and pass through the twelve signs [of the Zodiac], so if man is to live into cosmic space he must pass through seven times twelve, or rather seven times eleven stages, to attain spirituality.
 The Twelve Signs of the Zodiac may be pictured as forming a spiritual periphery in the centre of which is man himself.
 Now man does not reach the spiritual realm spread around him simply by advancing from a centre outwards; he must expand in spiral form; he must advance, as it were, in seven spiral movements.
 Each time he completes one spiral turn he has passed through all the twelve signs; he has in this way to pass through seven times twelve points.
 Man gradually expands in spiral form through the cosmos — this is naturally only an image for what man experiences — and in circling thus, on the seventh journey through the twelve signs, spirituality is reached.” — Rudolf Steiner, THE GOSPEL OF ST. MATTHEW (Rudolf Steiner Publishing Co.,1946), lecture 5, GA 123.

-Notice how in his readings of Biblical passages, Steiner brings in pagan concepts that have little or nothing to do with the actual contents of the Bible.
-Religious people should be even more troubled than secularists to learn of Anthroposophical doctrines and their application to Waldorf schooling.
-[For more on spirals, see "spiral" and "spiral walk" in THE BRIEF WALDORF / STEINER ENCYCLOPEDIA.]
+Notice how in his readings of Biblical passages, Steiner brings in pagan/astrological concepts that have little or nothing to do with the actual contents of the Bible.
+Adherents of mainstream faiths should be even more troubled than secularists to learn of pagan Anthroposophical doctrines and their application to Waldorf schooling.
+[For more on spirals, see "spiral" and "spiral walk" in The Brief Waldorf / Steiner Encyclopedia.]

 Occasionally Anthroposophists make plain the real nature of Waldorf schooling.
-They are especially prone to do this when they are primarily addressing each other.
-But sometimes they let things slip when addressing a general audience, although their statements in that situation may contain elements that seem less than sincere.
+They are especially prone to do this when they are addressing each other.
+But sometimes they let things slip when addressing a general audience, although their statements in that situation may challenge credence.
 (See the third quotation, below.)
 Books like the ones shown here are rare, but in today's Internet-connect world, they are easier to find than they once were.

 [Rudolf Steiner College Press, 1995]